kenyee/meteor-pirobox/README.md

 	<a href="{{bigimageurl}}" media="single" class="pirobox"
 	  title="{{title}}"><img src="{{iconurl}}" alt="{{title}}"></a>

-	You can use media="gallery" if you want a gallery (you also have to change the class to "pirobox_gall") or media="inline" if you want inline HTML.
-And galleries support mixed content.
+	You can use media="gallery" if you want a gallery (you also have to change the class to "pirobox_gall") You can also use media="inline" if you want inline HTML.
+	Galleries support mixed content.

 	Then you can initialize it in your template's rendered method like this:
 	  Template.gallery.rendered = function () {